 What is Nedoceratops?
 That depends on who you ask.
-The single known skull could represent a transitional growth stage between Triceratops and Torosaurus head shapes in a single species of dinosaur, or it might be a unique species of horned dinosaur that lived alongside its better-known relatives.
+The single known skull could represent a transitional growth stage between Triceratops and Torosaurus head shapes in a single species of dinosaur, or it might be

 The suggestion that Nedoceratops was truly a Triceratops caught in the act of rearranging its skull has sparked a renewed interest in this dinosaur.
 Though known to paleontologists for over a century, the dinosaur was often viewed as an oddball and did not even receive a full redescription until about a month and a half ago.
 Nedoceratops has never been as popular or well-known as its relatives Triceratops and Torosaurus, and so I was surprised to learn that a life restoration had once been made of this peculiar creature.